manimal1/secfi-chat/README.md

 ## Chat App

-This app is a proof of concept meant to facilitate communication between current Secfi clients, potential clients, and Secfi team members.
+This app is a proof of concept meant to facilitate communication between current and potential clients, and business team members.

 ## Stack